 So Let’s Have a Look at What’s in There:

-• Pure Oatmeal is an excellent source of carbohydrates, protein, and healthy fats.
+• Oatmeal is an excellent source of carbohydrates, protein, and healthy fats.
 This high-quality body fuel contains roughly 6 grams of protein per portion and a plethora of essential vitamins and minerals.
 It is also very budget-friendly, one of the cheapest breakfast options out there, period.
-Instant oatmeal is NOT pure oatmeal though, it will not provide the same health benefits.
+Instant oatmeal packages is NOT a good replacement oatmeal though, it will not provide the same health benefits.
 There is a big difference between the two.

 • Cacao Powder is, like I said above, among the healthiest foods on the planet.
 It is full of antioxidants (40 times more than blueberries, can you believe that?!).
 It is anti-inflammatory, will balance your mood, make you happy, combat fatigue, lower your blood pressure, prevent cardiovascular diseases, and much more!
 Cheaper alternative: Chocolate syrup.
 Although, far less healthy.